<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 • No death benefits are payable under the lump-sum option.

-NOTE: When considering the choice between Lump-Sum vs. Annuity: Your lump-sum payout will increase as interest rates decrease.
-Thus, lump sums are most favorable in low interest rate environments.
+NOTE: When choosing between a lump-sum vs. an annuity, remember: Your lump-sum payout will increase as interest rates decrease.
+That means lump sums tend to be most favorable in low interest rate environments.

 Life & Term-Certain Annuity Option

-• Smaller than the Single Life Annuity, the Life & Term-Certain Annuity Option offers a guaranteed payment period.
+• Lower than the Single Life Annuity, the Life & Term-Certain Annuity option offers a guaranteed payment period.

 • Receive certain payments for a 5, 10, or 15 year period.
 If you pass away before this period is over, your designated beneficiary will receive payments during this period.

-• If you have multiple beneficiaries or if your beneficiary is your estate or trust, remaining payments converted actuarially to a lump-sum.
+• If you have multiple beneficiaries or if your beneficiary is your estate or trust, remaining payments will be converted actuarially to a lump sum.

 • After the designated period, payments will continue for the remainder of your lifetime.